 2. It will make the wig look more natural

 Second, cutting the lace helps create a more natural-looking hairline, especially for glueless wigs, the hairline is extremely critical.
-As we all know, many lace front wigs come with a pre-determined hairline, this may appear artificial or obvious when worn.
+As we all know, many human hair lace front wigs come with a pre-determined hairline, this may appear artificial or obvious when worn.
 By trimming it, you can customize the shape of your hairline to fit your face better.
 Then this will create a seamless blend between your natural hairline and the wig.

 3. It will help with styling